Stake DAO FXN (SDFXN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Stake DAO FXN Historical Price

-According to the latest data gathered on Stake DAO FXN live price page, the current price of Stake DAO FXN is 26.19USD.
-The circulating supply of Stake DAO FXN(SDFXN) is 20.37K SDFXN , giving it a market capitalization of $533.41K.
+According to the latest data gathered on Stake DAO FXN live price page, the current price of Stake DAO FXN is 26.17USD.
+The circulating supply of Stake DAO FXN(SDFXN) is 20.37K SDFXN , giving it a market capitalization of $532.96K.

 How Does Stake DAO FXN (SDFXN) Price Prediction Module Work?